RubixML/ML/README.md

 ```

 ### One Class SVM
 An unsupervised Support Vector Machine used for anomaly detection.
-The One Class SVM aims to find a maximum margin between a set of data points and the *origin*, rather than between classes like the multiclass SVM.
+The One Class SVM aims to find a maximum margin between a set of data points and the *origin*, rather than between classes such as with  multiclass SVM ([SVC](#svc)).

 > **Note**: This estimator requires the [SVM PHP extension](https://php.net/manual/en/book.svm.php) which uses the LIBSVM engine written in C++ under the hood.